ありがとうございます (arigatou gozaimasu): Thank you

 If you find yourself in Tokyo it is always polite to say “Hi” every morning because Japanese speakers are really sociable.
 “Good morning” in Japanese is "おはようございます。".

-Now enjoy being greeted by a native speaker:
+Now enjoy being greeted by a fluent speaker:

 But what if it's later in the day and you want to greet someone from Japan?
 Well, “Good afternoon” in Japanese is "こんにちは".